Jamesb13579/my-tasty-eats/README.md

 ![Admin Screenshot](README/assets/admin-screenshot.png)

-14. **Footer**
+7. **Footer**
     *   The Footer contains the Connect with Us section.
 The background and font colours are kept consistant with the theme of the site.

-    *   The GitHub & LinkedIn icons from [Font Awesome](https://fontawesome.com/) open in a new tab and take the user to the respective sites to connect.
+    *   The Facebook, Instagram, Twitter and Youtube icons from [Font Awesome](https://fontawesome.com/) are shown in the bottom of the footer for example purposes but not linked to the respective sites.

-    *   The Footer also contains a copyright and the authours name.
+    *   The Footer also contains the authours name.

         ![Footer](README/assets/footer-screenshot.png)

-15. **Error Pages**
+8. **Error Pages**

 Custom Error Pages were created to support the professionalism design and ensure appropriate link was added back to the main site to guide users who come across these messages.